Rosa nitida

-Rosa nitida, also known as the shining rose due to its glossy leaves (nitidus is Latin for 'shining'), is a perennial species in the plant genus Rosa in the plant family Rosaceae.
-It is native to northeastern North America, from Connecticut north to Newfoundland and Quebec.
-It forms a low, suckering, deciduous shrub, growing up to a metre in height, although often less.
+Rosa nitida, also known as shining rose due to its glossy leaves (nitidus is Latin for 'shining'), is a perennial shrub in the rose family Rosaceae native to northeastern North America.

+Description

+R. nitida forms a low, suckering, deciduous shrub, growing up to a meter in height, although often less.
 Its stems are thin and covered in fine bristles.
 Its pinnate leaves have 7 to 9 shining leaflets which turn bright red, yellow and purple in the fall.
 Its small pink flowers appear in summer and are subtly but sweetly scented, smelling like Convallaria ("Lily-of-the-Valley").
 They are followed by small, round, red hips.

+Distribution and habitat

 Rosa nitida is very hardy, tolerating temperatures as low as -40 C, and will grow in a wide variety of soil conditions, including soils which are poor, acidic and waterlogged.
 In the wild it grows in bogs and by the edges of ponds.
 In the garden it is admired for its good leaf coloration in the fall.

+R. nitida is known to hybridize with other Rosa species within its range.
+Hybrids between R. nitida and both R. palustris and R. virginiana have been identified in Nova Scotia and New England.

-Conservation status in the United States
+Conservation status

-It is a special concern species and believed extirpated in Connecticut, and endangered in New York.
+R. nitida is designated by the IUCN Red List and NatureServe as a secure (G5) species globally.
+In Canada, the species is secure (N5) nationally.
+It does not have a definite national status in the United States due to the fact that it has not received a status rank in states it is native to.
+It is designated as an imperiled species (S2) in Vermont and has been possibly extirpated (SH) in Connecticut and Ontario.
+The table below lists the subnational ranks of the species in each Canadian province and U.S. state where it has received a designation.